Steve Watt - Banjo and mandolin

 Eric began playing bass with Steve Watt in 1970, in the earliest incarnation of the band that ultimately became True Life Bluegrass.
 Eric played bass with Joe Val and the New England Bluegrass Boys from 1976 until Joe’s passing in 1985.
 Before joining Joe Val, he was the original bass player with Tasty Licks.
 He is also a former member of Jim and Jennie and the Pinetops.
 Eric currently plays with Amy Gallatin and Stillwaters and, since 1985, with Boston City Limits, of which he is a founding member.
 Eric also plays regularly with Deborah Silverstein, the Dixie Butterhounds, and irregularly with the Charles River Valley Boys.

-At the Cantab Lounge in Central Square, Cambridge, Eric and Steve host the late night jam on Tuesday nights, where they hear and perform with the many talented musicians living in the area.
+Formerly at the Cantab Lounge in Central Square, Cambridge, now at Lily P's Fried Chicken & Oysters in east Cambridge, Eric and Steve host the late night jam on Tuesday nights, where they hear and perform with the many talented musicians living in the area.

 Originally from Chicago, where she started playing and singing folk, bluegrass, and country songs in her teens, Ellen Hays is a founding member of True Life Bluegrass, and has played and sung with a number of groups both in the Boston area and in Geneva, where she lived for many years.
 During her time in Switzerland Ellen played with the string band Swiss Mountain Ramblers and performed in a duet with Tom Lochbrunner, and she continues to perform with a women's vocal quartet founded in Geneva, the Strapless Sisters.